MoceanAPI/mocean-voice-ivr-example-flask/README.md

 # Mocean Voice IVR Example

 An example for Interactive Voice Response (IVR) written in Python using Flask and MoceanSDK.
-This simple IVR will showcase how a developer can perform the following action using our programmable voice service:
+This simple IVR will showcase how a developer can perform the following actions using our programmable voice service:
   1. Record an entire conversation
   2. Use the Text-To-Speech(TTS) system to generate and play synthesised speech
   3. Obtain inputs from user for further processing